LLVM-AD/llvm-ad.github.io/_pages/WACV LLVM-AD.md

-## Citation
+### Citation

-If the survey and our workshop inspire you, please cite our work:
+If the workshop and the survey inspire you, please consider citing our work:

 ```
 @misc{cui2023survey,